 No person may be listed as the principal investigator for more than one proposal submitted to this solicitation.
-There is no limit as to the number of proposals for which a given person may act as the co-Pl.
+SBIR proposals submitted to NSF, by definition, do not have co-PIs.

 Proposal Preparation and Submission Instructions

 A. Proposal Preparation Instructions

 - Letters of Intent: Not required - Preliminary Proposal Submission: Not required - Full Proposal Preparation Instructions: This solicitation contains information that deviates from the standard NSF Proposal and Award Policies and Procedures Guide (PAPPG) proposal preparation guidelines.
 Please see the full text of this solicitation for further information.